 French Canadian settlements such as Bourbonnais, St. George, L'Erable, Papineau, and St. Anne were established along the corridor between the 1820s and 1850s.

 Historically significant churches in the corridor

-Details about this exciting initiative can be found on the French Heritage Society's website.
+Details about this exciting initiative can be found at French Heritage Corridor - French Heritage Society.